DOCgould/MechoManagement/README.md

-# Official Management for the Mechatronics Software team
+# Official Resource and Project Page for Mechatronics Software team
--- -
 -- -
 ## Purpose
 * Make Turning in Work Simple